jarus1029/jarus1029/README.md

-- 👋 Hi, I’m @jarus1029
+- 👋 Hi, I’m Suraj
 - 👀 I’m interested in tech
-- 🌱 I’m currently learning web developement
+- 🌱 I’m currently learning web developement and CP is my first love.
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...